epaitoo/hotel-booking-microservice/api-gateway/README.md

 The API Gateway is responsible for request routing.
 It intercepts all requests from clients.
 It then routes the requests to the appropriate microservice.

-Acts as a Load Balancer
+Also installed as a dependancy is  `spring-boot-actuator` which is a spring boot library that provides services for monitoring  of the application

 This service aslo registers to the Eureka Server using Eureka Client Service which is installed as dependancy.